 Deutsche Telekom has not only the best network – it is green as well.
 We have been running our network entirely on electricity from renewable sources since 2021.
 We have also made our telephony and internet products and services as well as our cloud applications increasingly eco-friendly over the past few years and intend to achieve even more.
-By 2025, we aim to be climate-neutral with direct and indirect CO2 emissions in our company.
+By the end of 2025, we aim to be climate-neutral with direct and indirect CO2 emissions in our company.
 And by 2040 at the latest, our entire value chain will be completely CO2-neutral.

 What does the term green network mean?